erroronline1/caro/readme.md

     D-->F
 ```

 The integrity of a record can be checked from within.
 Each case has its own chain to enable [deletion](#record-deletion) without affecting others.
 Details on the record verification can also be viewed within the [regulatory evaluations and summaries](#regulatory-evaluations-and-summaries).
+The blockchain is not a distributed ledger but a private one, but PDF-exports of records do contain the most recent available hash.
+On handing out any piece of information to third parties, like patients, cost bearers, etc., a piece of information on the chain will be spread and can be found within the detailed verification output of valid untampered records.
+Merged records do contain the previous verified blockchain information, that currently can not be verified automated, but remains a secured content for reference.

 [Content](#content)